alnvdl/alnvdl.github.io/_posts/2023-11-18-a-cloud-based-vs-code-workspace.md

 This post was written in a codespace.
 The entire code for my VS Code workspace running on GitHub codespaces is available at [https://github.com/alnvdl/workspace](https://github.com/alnvdl/workspace).

-The sections below describe a few bits of knowledge I gathered while build this workspace.
+The sections below describe a few bits of knowledge I gathered while building this workspace.

 ## Creating the container image
 By default, GitHub Codespaces starts a container from a [generic image](https://github.com/microsoft/vscode-dev-containers/tree/main/containers/codespaces-linux) full of development tools for many different programming languages.